notgiven688/jitterphysics2/docfx/docs/documentation/general.md

 // Convert from any layout-compatible type
 JVector jitterVector = JVector.UnsafeFrom(myVec);
 ```

-The methods perform a compile-time size check and reinterpret the memory directly—no copying, no allocations.

-### Safe Conversions

 For convenience, implicit conversions to and from `System.Numerics` types are also provided: